-SEO, or search engine optimization, strategy helps you to increase the quality and quantity of traffic that arrives at your site through organic search engine results (SER).
+SEO, or search engine optimization, helps you to increase the quality and quantity of traffic that arrives at your site through organic search engine results (SER).
 If you’re new to SEO strategy, this beginner’s guide from Moz provides a detailed tutorial on how search engines work.

-Once you’ve gotten your website up and running, it’s important to use the tools available to track its success at attracting new customers and converting those searches to revenue.
+Once you’ve got your website up and running, it’s important to use the tools available to track its success at attracting new customers and converting those searches to revenue.
 A variety of metrics allow you to track data about referrals, links, and rankings which help you determine which adjustments to make to your SEO strategy.